Sharpryan20/ci-project-3/README.md

 ## Gitpod and GitHub

 To use the terminal designed by The Code Institute I used the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template).
-This allows the code that is used to run the terminal be viewed in the browser.
+This allows the code that is used to run the terminal to be viewed in the browser.

 ## Steps:

-* Click create new repository.
+* Click create a new repository.
 * Give the repository a name.
 * Under Repository template pick the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template).
 * Click create repository
-- Use GIT ADD .
+- Use GIT ADD.
 - GIT COMMIT -m "Comments"
 - GIT PUSH
 - To commit the code and push to Github